 Summer Programs for High School Students Who Learn Differently

-Check back in the fall for 2015 dates and details!
+2015 dates listed below.
+Check back in December for 2015 application and pricing!

 Landmark's Summer High School Program offers rising junior and senior students who learn differently a chance to work with trained faculty and staff for a full three weeks.
 Students take three academic courses each weekday, participate in an engaging activities program every afternoon, attend structured academic prep four nights a week, attend group programs and activities each weekend, and, in group seminars, meet and learn from experts in the field of learning differences.

-To learn more about the 2014 program, view the Application Booklet for the 2014 Summer High School Programs.
+To learn more about the program, view the Application Booklet for the 2014 Summer High School Programs.
 (Updated 2015 application to be available in December 2014)

 To be accepted into the program, students must be between 16 and 18 years of age, have completed their sophomore year of high school, and be returning to high school in the fall.